slatinsky/DiscordChatExporter-frontend/README.md

 - Browse guild or direct messages
 - Discord Markdown rendering support
 - Command generator to extend your export with more messages (backup helper)
+- Right click message and select "Open in discord" to jump to message in Discord